 Premiered on May 28, 2010, The Serpent Speaks by James Hall, is a composition for jazz sextet + two actors, setting Robert Siegel’s poem of the same name.
 The piece reflects on the fall of man in Genesis 3.

 Poster design by

-22 And the Lord God said, Behold, the man is become as one of us, to know good and evil: and now, lest he put forth his hand, and take also of the tree of life, and eat, and live for ever: 23 therefore the Lord God sent him forth from the garden of Eden, to till the ground from whence he was taken.
-24 So he drove out the man: and he placed at the east of the garden of Eden cherubim, and a flaming sword which turned every way, to keep the way of the tree of life.
+22 ¶ And the LORD God said, Behold, the man is become as one of us, to know good and evil: and now, lest he put forth his hand, and take also of the tree of life, and eat, and live for ever: 23 Therefore the LORD God sent him forth from the garden of Eden, to till the ground from whence he was taken.
+24 So he drove out the man; and he placed at the east of the garden of Eden Cherubims, and a flaming sword which turned every way, to keep the way of the tree of life.

 I first read Robert Siegel's The Serpent Speaks in 2007, as my love of poetry was just being sparked.
 Though I was immediately interested in setting the poem to music, it wasn’t until receiving a Fellowship at the Trinity Forum Academy that I had the time and resources I needed to realize the project.

 My setting of The Serpent Speaks blurs distinctions between composition and improvisation using a mixture of verbal cues; traditional, and non-traditional notation.
 The style blends free and contemporary modal jazz with spoken word.

 James Hall is a trombonist and composer from Nebraska based in New York City.
 A versatile musician, his projects have spanned jazz, classical, latin, and popular music in the US and Europe.